Learning Track

 │ 2.
 Create worktrees for each version │

 │ 3.
-Build each version in parallel │
+Build each version into a staging output │

 │ 4.
 Merge outputs into single site │